AdeptEagle/Capstone-Voting/README.md

 #### **6. How to Use Seed Data**
 **For New Users:**
-1. Run `npm run setup` to initialize the system
+1. Run `npm run setup-db` to initialize the system
-2. Database will automatically be seeded with comprehensive data
+2. Database will automatically be seeded with clean default data
 3. Login with default credentials to start using the system immediately

 **For Existing Users:**